tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-1.md

 ### What's an easy way to keep all of this straight?
 The best web site for tracking the adoption of new browser capabilities:
 - http://caniuse.com

+## Discussion/Review
+- What are the 3 major components of a web browser that can be scripted/controlled by a web developer?
+- How are new web browser features proposed?
+- Who is in charge of web standards - the standards bodies or the browser vendors?